coredns/coredns/middleware/kubernetes/README.md

 	  Note: Dockerfile already exists in coredns repo to build the docker image.
 	  This work item should identify how to pass configuration and run as a SkyDNS replacement.
+	* Identify any kubernetes changes necessary to use coredns as k8s DNS server.
+That is, how do we consume the "--cluster-dns=" and "--cluster-domain=" arguments.
 	* Work out how to pass CoreDNS configuration via kubectl command line and yaml service definition file.
 	* Ensure that resolver in each kubernetes container is configured to use